Posted: 8/30/18 | August 30th, 2018

 I love my routine: the daily writing, working on this website, sleeping in my own bed, cooking breakfast, going to the gym, seeing friends regularly, dating, and just being in one place and not tired all the time.

-Don’t get me wrong: I love travel and still want to see countless places around the world.
-I roam the guidebook aisle in my bookstore, dreaming of where I might go next.
+Don’t get me wrong: My love for travel hasn’t gone anywhere and still want to see countless places around the world.
+I roam the guidebook aisle in my local bookstore, dreaming of where I might go next.
 I search flight deals each day.
 I imagine myself in far-off tropical lands and picture the people I’d meet there.

 After so many years on the road, these last few months at home have taught me that my nomadic ways are truly over.